Is Pilates Good for Scoliosis?

 Contributed by Rika Brixie

 Scoliosis is a spinal condition where the spine develops a curvature, forming the shape of a C or an S with a three-dimensional twist.
 This condition affects roughly 2-3% of the population, which, in the USA, amounts to somewhere between 6-8 million people.
-Structural scoliosis is a progressive condition, with no known cure, and, whilst bracing and corrective surgery can be offered as treatments by the medical community, many sufferers are left seeking more holistic alternatives to manage their scoliosis; or indeed, to rehabilitate following scoliosis corrective surgery.
+Structural scoliosis is a progressive condition, with no known cure, and, whilst bracing and corrective surgery can be offered as treatments by the medical community, many patients are left seeking more holistic alternatives to manage their scoliosis; or indeed, to rehabilitate following scoliosis corrective surgery.

-Many individuals with scoliosis are led towards Pilates as a form of conditioning that may be appropriate for them but are plagued by their own concerns about whether Pilates can truly be beneficial for those with a spinal curvature.
+Many individuals with scoliosis are led towards Pilates as a form of conditioning that may be appropriate for them but are plagued by their own questions about whether Pilates can truly be beneficial for those with a spinal curvature.
 At its core, the Pilates method upholds a number of principles, including breathing, centering and precision, that inadvertently make it a safe and effective form of exercise for those with scoliosis as well as many others.
-Even in its simplest form, Pilates can be invaluable to develop balance and muscular strength to support the curves of a scoliosis.
+Even in its simplest form, Pilates can be invaluable to develop balance and muscular strength to support the curve of a scoliosis.
 Often, the complex structure of a scoliosis requires and deserves a more bespoke approach in order to achieve the best results.
 The fullest benefits of Pilates for scoliosis can be found by attending private Pilates sessions under the trained eye of an instructor who is capable of creating a tailored program for the specific needs of each person’s unique curvature, utilizing the full outfit of Pilates apparatus (such as the mat, Reformer and Wunda Chair).

 For the scoliotic spine, it is important to understand that Pilates based exercise will not reduce the curvature or ‘cure’ the condition.
 However, regular Pilates classes – addressing the needs of the individual – can help to achieve a number of the following: